 When world renowned climber Alex Lowe was tragically lost in a deadly avalanche, his best friend and climbing partner went on to marry his widow and help raise his three sons.
 This profoundly intimate film from eldest son Max, captures the family’s intense personal journey toward understanding as they finally lay him to rest.

 James Cameron and Simcha Jacobovici go on an adventure to find the lost city of Atlantis by using Greek philosopher Plato as a virtual treasure map.
 If you love the idea of going into the deep to discover the past, then check this one out.
 There is also a Titanic documentary available from James Cameron.

 30) On Pointe

 “On Pointe” is a six-part docu-series that captures a season in the School of American Ballet (SAB) in New York City.
 Featuring unprecedented access to the famous ballet institution, the series follows the lives of the students ages 8 to 18 pursuing their dreams to become ballet dancers.
 While older students from all over the country rigorously train for professional careers, younger students from New York City are put through their paces as they rehearse and perform in New York City Ballet’s holiday classic “George Balanchine’s The Nutcracker” onstage at Lincoln Center.
-If you’ve got a interest in Ballet, this one is a easy recommendation.
+If you’ve got an interest in Ballet, this one is an easy recommendation.